 - Antineoplastic agents.
 In: McEvoy GK, ed.
 AHFS 2011 Drug Information.
 Bethesda, MD: American Society of Health-Systems Pharmacists; 2011: 905-1276.

 - Drug Facts and Comparisons Online.
 St. Louis, MO: Wolters Kluwer Health Inc. June 2011.

-Updated September 30, 2013 by Jane Chandramouli, PharmD, Drug Information Specialist.
+Updated March 5, 2014 by Leslie Jensen, PharmD, Drug Information Specialist.
 Created June 28, 2011, by Leslie Jensen, PharmD, and M. Christina Beckwith, PharmD, Drug Information Specialists.
-Copyright 2013, Drug Information Service, University of Utah, Salt Lake City, UT.
+Copyright 2014, Drug Information Service, University of Utah, Salt Lake City, UT.